 In each column header you will see a small arrow.
 Clicking on this arrow brings up a dropdown menu containing column-specific data exploration and transformation options.
 You will learn about each of these options in the Exploring data and Transforming data sections.

-The first column in every project will always be “All,” which contains options to flag, star, and do non-column-specific operations.
-The "All" column is also where rows/records are numbered.
+The first column in every project will always be, which contains options to flag, star, and do non-column-specific operations.
+The column is also where rows/records are numbered.
+Numbering shows the permanent order of rows and records; a temporary sorting or facet may reorder the rows or show a limited set, but numbering will show you the original identifiers unless you make a permanent change.

 The project grid may display with both vertical and horizontal scrolling, depending on the number and width of columns, and the number of rows/records displayed.
 You can control the display of the project grid by using Sort and View options.